 - Clients say no and move on.

-When clients refuse your new pricing, they either can’t afford it or they don’t think it is worth the higher investment.
+When clients refuse your new pricing, they either can’t afford it or don’t think it is worth the higher investment.
 You could work to convince these clients of your value, but what you really need to ask yourself is whether these are the clients that will help your business grow and help you reach your goals.

 4. Provide Alternate Options